JACCCostring/HttpServerWapper/README.md

 <b>2:</b> Add it as an static library to your project, then good to go.

-An example is written where JSON operations is shown below.
+An example is written where JSON operations and serving static files like HTML and CSS is shown below. <b>Note:</b> JavaScript is also possible

 -----Example----